Restricted Evaluator Case Study

 Refinement

-Sharpening ideas, restructuring arguments, re-framing concepts, iterating logic.
+Sharpening ideas, restructuring arguments, re-framing concepts, iterating logic, pressure-testing claims.

 Model Lane